 The fully American Library Association (ALA) accredited Master of Library and Information Science (MLIS) program at the University of Maryland (UMD) prepares students for careers in a plethora of fields - including government, higher education, archives, museums, libraries, startups, and many other organizations engaged in information activities.
-Our students have a 91% job placement rate before graduation and 97% within two months of graduation.

 Learning Objectives of the MLIS Program

 Graduates are able to:

 - Lead and manage information institutions, and be able to adapt to continually changing social, cultural, technological, and economic contexts;

 - Advocate for the needs of information institutions, their users, and their communities, as well as the needs of creators of information;

 - Develop and implement theories and best practices of information at all stages of the information cycle, from creation to evaluation to dissemination to access;

 - Apply user-focused strategies to work inclusively and equitably with diverse populations;

 - Promote information literacy and technology literacy by educating users about programs, systems, and technologies related to information behavior;